Music of the Final Fantasy VII series: Before Crisis and Last Order

-Before Crisis: Final Fantasy VII & Last Order: Final Fantasy VII Original Soundtrack is the combined soundtrack album of the original video animation Last Order: Final Fantasy VII and the game Before Crisis: Final Fantasy VII.
+Before Crisis: Final Fantasy VII & Last Order: Final Fantasy VII Original Soundtrack is the combined soundtrack album of the game Before Crisis: Final Fantasy VII and the original video animation Last Order: Final Fantasy VII.
 Before Crisis serves as a prequel to Final Fantasy VII while Last Order is a side story to Final Fantasy VII, showing some of the same story elements from Crisis Core and Final Fantasy VII from an alternate viewpoint.
 The album spans 27 tracks, of which the first 12 are from the game and the remainder are from the animation.
 The album was released on December 19, 2007 by Square Enix, and was mainly composed by Ishimoto, with some tunes based on works from Final Fantasy VII by Uematsu.
 Many of the pieces composed for the two works were used either directly or in an arranged form in Crisis Core.
 As this soundtrack album was released after the soundtrack to Crisis Core, these pieces were generally not included in the Before Crisis album.
 The album covers a duration of 63:48.

 Before Crisis: Final Fantasy VII & Last Order: Final Fantasy VII Original Soundtrack was poorly received by critics.
 Gann said that "the whole album is a flop compared to the quality composition of Crisis Core" and that the contents of the album were "the leftovers, B-Sides, and less-impressive tracks from Ishimoto's arsenal of FFVII music", especially as many tracks were used in the Crisis Core soundtrack and not repeated in this album.
 Chris (also known as "Dark Cloud") of Square Enix Music Online agreed and recommended it only for listeners who like "loud music without much creativity".